Lucaslhm/Congregational-Data-Analysis/static/report.md

 - .gitignore: Lists files and directories ignored by git.
 - LICENSE: GNU General Public License v3.0
 - README.md: Provides a descriptive overview of the repository.
+- requirements.txt: Provides a list of required dependencies to install via pip
 ```
 #### Open Source Code